 With the low cost of living and the potential to earn high wages in industries like oil, Saudi Arabia is an attractive prospect for many people.
 But the strict laws and potential for harsh punishments have stopped many from living in the country.

 A number of legal reforms aim to redress concerns.
 One example is women being permitted to drive from June 2018.
-Having said that, it still makes sense to be aware of the rules to stay safe when living in Saudi Arabia.
+Having said that, it still makes sense to be aware of the rules to stay safe when moving and living in Saudi Arabia.

 Laws and culture